Mickael-Roger/GCP-Certification/Action plan for Big Data.md

 When creating a cluster, create a specific bucket if not specified Access through the Web Console : Port 8088 for Hadoop and 9870 for HDFS

-## Scenario
-- Create an hadoop cluster
-- Put a datafile in hdfs
-- Parse it
-- Analyze it with Hive
-- Analyze it with Pig
-- Analyze it with spark, pyspark and sparksql
-- Split and store a file in GCS
-- Process it in parralel

 ---